 TGbe editor: Please revise subclause 35.3.12.4 as follows:

 An AP MLD may (#12808) use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
-An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
+An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame or use a Link Recommendation MLI Control subfield to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
 The AP’s indication may be carried in a broadcast or a unicast frame.

 …

-(#12808)If a non-AP MLD receives a Link Recommendation frame with the bit corresponding to its AID set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element in the Link Recommendation frame, it should exchange frames both in DL and UL on enabled links identified as recommended in the Multi-Link Traffic Indication element in the Link Recommendation frame, while following the rules defined in 35.3.7.1.1 (General).
+(#12808)If a non-AP MLD receives a Link Recommendation frame with the bit corresponding to its AID set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element in the Link Recommendation frame or receives an individually addressed frame containing a Link Recommendation MLI Control subfield, it should exchange frames both in DL and UL on enabled links identified as recommended in the Multi-Link Traffic Indication element in the Link Recommendation frame, while following the rules defined in 35.3.7.1.1 (General).

 …